 This report addresses the safety of Polyhydroxystearic Acid, Poly(3-Hydroxyoctanoic Acid), and Polylactic Acid, as used in cosmetic formulations.
-All 3 of these ingredients are polymers synthesized from hydroxycarboxylic acids.
+All 3 of these ingredients are polymers synthesized from hydroxycarboxylic acid monomers.
 According to the Dictionary, these ingredients are reported to function as a non-surfactant dispersing agent, a skin-conditioning agent, and an abrasive, respectively.
-According to 2022 VCRP data, Polyhydroxystearic Acid and Polylactic Acid are reported to be used in 265 cosmetic formulations and in 18 cosmetic formulations, respectively.
-The highest concentration of use reported in 2021 for Polyhydroxystearic Acid, 5% in skin cleansing products.
+According to 2023 VCRP data, Polyhydroxystearic Acid and Polylactic Acid are reported to be used in 276 cosmetic formulations and in 22 cosmetic formulations, respectively.
+The highest concentration of use reported in 2021 for Polyhydroxystearic Acid was 14.2% in lipsticks, and for Polylactic Acid, 5% in skin cleansing products.